The Last Black Man in San Francisco

-The besieged spirit of an entire city infuses a remarkably ambitious indie, one that touches on gentrification, race and the places we call home.
+The besieged spirit of an entire city infuses a brilliant and ambitious indie.

-It starts with the city of San Francisco, famously a town of outsiders, freaks and countercultures.
-The Last Black Man in San Francisco, a sweetly mournful comedy that plays in a detuned register of its own, begins with an impromptu tour, motivated by the strange sight of two men on one skateboard, pumping their legs in unison like a set of oars.
-You’ll want to hop onboard with them (a random stranger has the same idea, chasing them down for a bit).
-The funky energy of this introduction—the sight of a people-mover platform gliding to a churning cloud of Michael Nyman’s horns and strings—is electric.
-Even though the cards will be stacked against our heroes, black and barely hanging on, you know the movie will treat them royally.
+This glorious, humane movie starts with the city of San Francisco: famously a town of outsiders, freaks and countercultures.
+A touching, mournful comedy, it opens with the strange sight of two men on one skateboard, pumping their legs in unison like a set of oars.
+You’ll want to hop on board, and a random stranger has the same idea, chasing them for a bit.
+The energy of this introduction – the sight of them gliding along to composer Michael Nyman’s horns and strings – is electric.
+Even though the cards will be stacked against our two heroes, black and barely hanging on, you know this film will treat them royally.

-They are Jimmie (soulful Jimmie Fails, whose life story becomes the film’s arc) and wannabe playwright Montgomery (Jonathan Majors, extraordinary), two adult friends who share an artistic bent.
-They draw, they paint, they wear the same clothes daily.
-They might as well be Akbar and Jeff.
-What Jimmie really wants is a gorgeous Victorian house—a place on Fillmore where the sun blasts through huge bay windows onto creaky wooden floors.
+The pair are Jimmie (soulful Jimmie Fails, whose actual life story contributes heavily to the film’s plot) and wannabe playwright Montgomery (Jonathan Majors, extraordinary).
+They’re two adult friends who share a passion for art.
+They draw, they paint, they wear pretty much the same clothes every day.
+What Jimmie really wants is a gorgeous Victorian house – a place in the city’s elegant Fillmore District where the sun blasts through huge bay windows on to creaky wooden floors.
 He has one in mind; it’s the same house he grew up in, before his dad was bought out years ago.
-Jimmie does unauthorized touch-ups on it daily, to the chagrin of its whiny white owners.
-But when the property must be vacated in an ugly inheritance split (the film has compassion for even these gentrifiers, crying on their front steps), what’s to prevent Jimmie and Mont from moving in?
+Jimmie does unauthorised touch-ups on the building daily, to the chagrin of its grumbling white owners.
+But when the property must be vacated in an ugly inheritance split (the film has compassion for these heartbroken gentrifiers too), what’s to prevent Jimmie and Mont from moving in?

-Director Joe Talbot, a longtime confidant of Fails who honors the racially charged material with humor and unerring sensitivity, wants to tell more than just a squatter’s story, even though that’s the spine here.
-Something larger is broken, dragging the proudly weird city down with it.
-Drunken tourists gawk at locals; the psychedelia of Jefferson Airplane’s “Somebody to Love” is reduced to an earsplitting remix, and a sharklike realtor moves in for a grab on the mansion.
-“This house—it’s what I do,” says unemployed Jimmie in one of his many achingly vulnerable moments.
+Director Joe Talbot, a longtime confidant of Fails’ who brings humour and sensitivity to the racially charged material, wants to tell more than just a squatter’s story, even though that’s the spine here.
+Something bigger is broken, dragging the proudly weird city down with it.
+Drunken tourists gawp at locals; the psychedelia of Jefferson Airplane’s ‘Somebody to Love’ is reduced to an earsplitting remix, and a ruthless estate agent moves in on the mansion.
+‘This house... it’s what I do,’ says unemployed Jimmie in one of his many achingly vulnerable moments.

 Cast and crew